LedgerHQ/app-boilerplate/README.md

 - Ledger guidelines enforcer which verfies that an app is compliant with Ledger guidelines.
 The successful completion of this reusable workflow is a mandatory step for an app to be available on the Ledger application store.
 More information on the guidelines can be found in the repository [ledger-app-workflow](https://github.com/LedgerHQ/ledger-app-workflows)
 - Code formatting with [clang-format](http://clang.llvm.org/docs/ClangFormat.html)
-- Compilation of the application for Ledger Nano S in [ledger-app-builder](https://github.com/LedgerHQ/ledger-app-builder)
+- Compilation of the application for all Ledger hardware in [ledger-app-builder](https://github.com/LedgerHQ/ledger-app-builder)
 - Unit tests of C functions with [cmocka](https://cmocka.org/) (see [unit-tests/](unit-tests/))
 - End-to-end tests with [Speculos](https://github.com/LedgerHQ/speculos) emulator and [ragger](https://github.com/LedgerHQ/ragger) (see [tests/](tests/))
 - Code coverage with [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html)/[lcov](http://ltp.sourceforge.net/coverage/lcov.php) and upload to [codecov.io](https://about.codecov.io)